wilfredbtan/duke/docs/README.md

 Expected outcome:
 ```
-Sort it yourseld...
+Sort it yourself...
 Ok fine here it is:
 1. [D][✘] feed me (by: 12:34 2000-01-01)
 2. [D][✘] feed me later (by: 12:34 2019-12-12)
 ```